William-Schutte/web_project_3/README.md

 The designed page includes adaptive CSS flex-boxes and grid layouts to function properly on mobile devices, tablets, laptops, and desktop monitors.
 Internally, the site is designed under BEM methodology with a matching file structure.

+Finally, the project reinforced fundamental skills in CSS, HTML, Git, and GitHub.

 ### GitHub Pages Link

 This page is also available from my GitHub at the following link:

 ***https://william-schutte.github.io/web_project_3/***